 What is your holiday strategy?

 Yes take the plunge.
 Carve up everything you are doing, and delegate each piece to the most appropriate team member.
 Upscale their responsibilities, fill them with confidence and watch them rise to the challenge.
 Do this at work and at with your home support network.

-The best part is that when you return, you may not need to take all of it back again.
+The best part is when you return, you may not need to take all of it back again.

+What is your holiday strategy?